Microsoft 365 Deprecated Connectivity

 Legacy Authentication Retirement

-In October 2020, legacy authentication protocols for Exchange ActiveSync, POP and IMAP usage will be retired.
+October 2020 the first half of 2021, legacy authentication protocols for Exchange ActiveSync, POP and IMAP usage will be retired.
 This means that older email clients which do not support Modern Authentication or OAuth 2.0 will be unable to connect.

-Devices such as multifunction printers and other apps which use authenticated SMTP to transmit messages via Offie 365 will not be affected.
+Devices such as multifunction printers and other apps which use authenticated SMTP to transmit messages via Microsoft 365 will not be affected.